"Teach me and I will learn, challenge me and I will grow, believe in me and I will succeed."

 The course takes a multidisciplinary approach, encouraging different methods of enquiry drawn from anatomy and physiology, movement skills, sociocultural studies, exercise physiology, sports psychology and biomechanics.

 Students can also opt to undertake additional Sports Leadership Awards at Level 2 and Level 3 in Sixth Form.
 Both of these are designed to foster a variety of personal and leadership skills in a practical environment.

 Meet The Team

 We are a team of seven highly experienced and committed professionals, who are dedicated to providing opportunities through physical activity and sport in curriculum time and also in extracurricular activities.
-We pride ourselves on the range and diversity of teaching styles that enable us to deliver an enjoyable and well balanced programme of activity.
+We pride ourselves on the diversity of teaching styles that enable us to deliver an enjoyable and well-balanced programme.
 We recognise the need for a safe and disciplined teaching environment, but strongly encourage the development of the students’ independent learning and thinking skills.